dombiistvan/baseadmin/README.md

 This "application" is for making the administration and the entire website management more clear and easy with go.

+First thing you need is to clone the app into the project directory.

+As long as the repo is not works as a callable outer package, you have to work with, and extend the cloned codebase.

+One way is enter to projects root directory (go source directoy ```go/src``` directory) from terminal, and type ```git clone https://github.com/dombiistvan28/baseadmin.git mynewdirectory```.
+This will clone the project into your new ```mynewdirectory``` directory.
+You can clone only into an empty directory.
+Now you still have to replace all "baseadmin" string to "mynewdirectory" because the package and directory name must be the same, or the GO will not recognize it.

+Other way is to download archive, and extract into your project's directory.

 There is one config, one menu, and one roles yml which are containing the settings and related informations and that is not neccesary to place in database.

 ### Example of config parts ```config.yml```